joeyylow/HelpBuy/README.md

 ## Usage
 ### Login Screen
 This screen will be the first screen that users see when they enter the app.
-When they log in into the system, a successful log in will bring them to the Main Activity Page, which has yet to be developed.
+When they log in into the system, a successful log in will bring them to the Main Activity Page.
 Unsuccessful logins will prompt users to sign up or check their credentials.

 <img align="left" src="https://user-images.githubusercontent.com/78250310/120108271-04d19a80-c197-11eb-9cfe-40bafa9552d7.png" width="200">
 <img align="center" src="https://user-images.githubusercontent.com/78250310/120108267-0307d700-c197-11eb-9f84-066ddfa92c86.png" width="200">